Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: DRoSC Inference: Perturbation-based Methods

-Using perturbed quantities $\muhatm_Y$ and $\muhatm$ for the objective function, we construct the perturbed weight vectors $\{\betahatm\}_{m\in \mathbb{M}}$ as the optimizer of the minimization problem \eqref{eq: m-th betahat}.
-We show that for sufficiently many perturbations, there exists an index $m = m^*$ such that the perturbed quantities, $\Sigmahatmstar$, $\gammahatmstar$, $\muhatmstar_Y$, and $\muhatmstar$, closely retrieve the true population quantities $\Sigma$, $\gamma$, $\mu_Y$, and $\mu$, respectively; see the Supplementary Material for the theoretical result.
-Consequently, the optimization problem in \eqref{eq: m-th betahat} becomes nearly equivalent to the population-level problem in \eqref{eq: beta star with Omega} when $m = m^*$.
+Using $\muhatm_Y$ and $\muhatm$ for the objective function $\taum(\beta)$, we construct the perturbed weights $\{\betahatm\}_{m=1}^M$ as the optimizer of the minimization problem \eqref{eq: m-th betahat}.
+We show that for sufficiently many perturbations, there exists an index $m^*$ such that the perturbed quantities, $\Sigmahatmstar$, $\gammahatmstar$, $\muhatmstar_Y$, and $\muhatmstar$, closely retrieve the true population quantities $\Sigma$, $\gamma$, $\mu_Y$, and $\mu$, respectively; see Proposition~\ref{thm: m star} in the Appendix.
+Thus, the perturbed optimization problem in \eqref{eq: m-th betahat} becomes nearly equivalent to the population-level problem in \eqref{eq: beta star with Omega} when $m = m^*$.